-in figure 2.
-Considering the fact that tone carries lexical information and is unchanged across syllables that are different with respect to segments, its underlying pitch target should remain intact despite F_0 perturbations by consonants.
+Since the consonant aspiration effect on $F_0$ seems nontrivial, a further issue is how the effect interacts with $F_0$ variations originating from other factors.
+In particular, tone information, which is phonemic in Mandarin, is mainly conveyed by the variations of $F_0$ contours.
+The relationship between implementation of lexical tone and $F_0$ perturbation by consonants has yet to be explored.
+According to a pitch target approximation model we have proposed (Xu, Xu & Luo 1999, Xu & Wang 2001), the basic units underlying Mandarin tones are pitch targets that are either static or dynamic, and each pitch target is implemented continuously and asymptotically in synchrony with a syllable (Xu 1998), as illustrated in Figure 2.
+Considering the fact that tone carries lexical information and is unchanged across syllables that are different with respect to segments, its underlying pitch target should remain intact despite F0 perturbations by consonants.
 Nevertheless, the implementation of the pitch target is likely to be influenced by the consonant effect.
-First of all, the starting F_0 varies across syllables with different consonants.
-Approximation of the same target with different initial values necessitates different routes of approach.
-Secondly, the timing of F_0 contours varies across syllables with different consonants.
+First of all, the starting $F_0$ varies across syllables with different consonants.
+Approximation of the same target with different initial values necessitates different approaching routes.
+Secondly, the timing of F0 contours varies across syllables with different consonants.
 With the presence of voiceless intervals, voicing is interrupted during the consonant.
-Thus, the visible F_0 trajectory of a syllable starts from vowel onset instead of syllable onset.
+Thus the visible F0 trajectory of a syllable starts from vowel onset instead of syllable onset.
 Because a vowel is shorter after an aspirated consonant than after an unaspirated cognate (Feng 1985), syllables with aspirated consonants carry shorter F0 curves than syllables with unaspirated consonants.
 This temporal difference may make the tonal contours appear to approach the underlying pitch targets sooner following aspirated consonants than following unaspirated ones.
-Consequently, although the aerodynamic effect lasts for only a few milliseconds after voicing begins (Ohala 1978), the later parts of F0 contours following two different consonants will not fully converge if they are aligned with the vowel onset.
+Consequently, although the aerodynamic effect lasts for only a few milliseconds after voicing begins (Ohala, 1978), the later parts of $F_0$ contours following two different consonants will not fully converge if they are aligned with the vowel onset.
 Rather, if the curves are aligned with the vowel offset, which is also the offset of the syllable as well as the tone it carries, they should show more similarities with each other during the process of approximating the underlying pitch target.

-While the effect of consonant aspiration on F_0 may influence tone implementation, as discussed above, it may itself be influenced by tone.
-This is due to the quantitative relationship between F_0 and Ps (van den Berg 1957, Ladefoged 1963, Öhman & Lindqvist 1968, Lieberman et al. 1969, Hixon et al. 1971, Baer 1979, Rothenberg & Mahshie 1986), which varies with the state of vocal folds.
+While the effect of consonant aspiration on $F_0$ may influence tone implementation, as discussed above, it itself may be influenced by tone.
+This is due to the quantitative relationship between $F_0$ and Ps (van den Berg 1957, Ladefoged 1963, Öhman and Lindqvist 1968, Lieberman et al. 1969, Hixon et al. 1971, Baer 1979, Rothenberg & Mahshie 1986), which varies with the state of vocal folds.
 When the intended pitch is high within the chest register, the vocal folds become tense and their oscillation is less likely to be affected by aerodynamic factors.
 When the intended pitch is low, in contrast, vocal folds become lax and their activities are more likely to be affected by aerodynamic factors.
-Therefore, the change of F_0 with Ps is smaller for high pitch than for low pitch, as suggested by Atkinson (1978) and Titze (1989a).
-Since the intended onset pitch is high for the High and Falling Tones and low for the Rising and Low Tones, F_0 differences at the vowel onset following aspirated versus unaspirated consonants should be greater for the Rising and Low Tones than for the High and Falling Tones.
+Therefore, the change of $F_0$ with Ps is smaller for high pitch than for low pitch, as suggested by Atkinson (1978) and Titze (1989a).
+Since the intended onset pitch is high for the High and Falling Tones and low for the Rising and Low Tones, $F_0$ differences at the vowel onset following aspirated versus unaspirated consonants should be greater for the Rising and Low Tones than for the High and Falling Tones.